Three US police officers charged over the murder of George Floyd

 Three more police officers have been charged in connection with the murder of George Floyd.

-Details of charges against Thomas Lane, Tou Thao and J Alexander Keung Tuesday have not yet been announced, and it is unclear whether those three officers will be charged with the same offence as Derek Chauvin.
-Chauvin, who was last week charged in connection with Floyd’s death, has since seen his charge upgraded from third-degree murder to second-degree murder, according to Minnesota Senator Amy Klobuchar.
+Thomas Lane, Tou Thao and J Alexander Keung Tuesday all face charges of aiding and abetting second-degree murder, and aiding and abetting second-degree manslaughter.
+Derek Chauvin, who was last week charged in connection with Floyd’s death, has since seen his charge upgraded from third-degree murder to second-degree murder, according to Minnesota Senator Amy Klobuchar.

-Klobuchar wrote: “Minnesota Attorney General Keith Ellison is increasing charges against Derek Chauvin to 2nd degree in George Floyd’s murder and also charging other 3 officers.
-This is another important step for justice.”
+Klobuchar said on Twitter today (June 3) that the latest charges were “another important step for justice”.

 Minnesota Attorney General Keith Ellison is increasing charges against Derek Chauvin to 2nd degree in George Floyd’s murder and also charging other 3 officers.
 This is another important step for justice.